Biden insists he and Manchin will 'get something done' after Build Back Better setback - KTVZ

 The move stoked widespread outrage among progressives, many of whom questioned his allegiance to the party and wondered if he might drop his affiliation after he thwarted one of Democrats’ major legislative priorities.

+A source familiar with the matter said Manchin told his colleagues Tuesday night that he would keep talking but that he has issues with the current bill.

-Manchin also indicated on Monday that he would not quickly get behind a scaled-back version of the plan, arguing that it should instead go through the committee process before trying to move it through the Senate via the filibuster-proof reconciliation process.
+The senator has indicated that he would not quickly get behind a scaled-back version of the plan, arguing that it should instead go through the committee process before trying to move it through the Senate via the filibuster-proof reconciliation process.
 That position foreshadows grim prospects for Biden’s hopes of getting even a narrow plan through Congress.

 Still, the President insisted Tuesday there’s a path forward for the legislation as he touted it as an important tool to fight rising inflation and address the cost of medicine.